prototypefund/Digital_Bargeld-docs/index.rst

-Cryptography is used to ensure that none of the participants can defraud the others without being detected immediately; however, in practice a fradulent Exchange might go bankrupt instead of paying the Merchants and thus the Exchange will need to be audited regularly like any other banking institution.
+Cryptography is used to ensure that none of the participants can defraud the others without being detected immediately; however, in practice a fraudulent Exchange might go bankrupt instead of paying the Merchants and thus the Exchange will need to be audited regularly like any other banking institution.